High School Summer Programs

 Once we receive your application and reserve a space for you in the program, we provide you access to a password-protected webpage designed specifically for your program.
 There, we post information about passports and visas, detailed packing lists, all necessary travel information, information about your leaders, and much more!
 We’re also always on hand to answer any questions you might have.

-Global Routes accepts students 14-18 from all over the world!
+Global Routes accepts students 15-18 from all over the world!
 Right-fit participants are those looking for something more community-driven than a teen-tour and more culturally engaging than strictly outdoor education programs.
 Global Routes participants return as more confident, directed, self-aware, and adventurous global citizens with a better understanding of the unique contributions they offer their communities and the world.

-We expect you to have a positive attitude, demonstrate patience and flexibility in the face of the inherent challenges of group living in a foreign country, be sensitive to the cultures and customs of your host community, contribute to a positive group experience, and abide by the student contract you sign on the application.
+We expect you to have a positive attitude, demonstrate patience and flexibility in the face of the inherent challenges of group living (especially in a foreign country), be sensitive to the cultures and customs of your host community, contribute to a positive group experience, and abide by the student contract you sign on the application.
 No previous construction, teaching, or foreign language experience is necessary.

 Living conditions will vary throughout your program, but they will always be safe and comfortable.
 During orientation and final travel you stay with your group in family-run guesthouses or small hostels or hotels.